QafooLabs/TimePlanner/README.md

     ant bootstrap

-To run the project just execute the following command – this can be run each and every time you use the project again:
+To run the project just execute the following command – this can be run each and every time you use or develop the project again:

     ant serve